ashtanga yoga belaku

 Sri.
 K. Pattabhi Jois & Sharath Jois

-Ashtanga Yoga is an ancient system of Yoga that was taught by Vamana Rishi in the Yoga Korunta.
+It is an ancient system of Yoga that was taught by Vamana Rishi in the Yoga Korunta.
 This text was passed down by Rama Mohan Brahmachari to his disciple Sri T. Krishnamacharya in the early 1900s and later transmitted to Sri K. Pattabhi Jois during the beginning of his studies with Krishnamacharya around 1927.

 In the Ashtanga Yoga method, as taught by Pattabhi Jois and his grandson Sharath Jois in Mysore (southern India), the following components are emphasized: Vinyasa (the system of breathing and movement) and Tristhana (the three points of attention or action).